jwtk/jjwt/README.md

 malicious 3rd party could intercept a message and change the payload content, even if they don't understand what is inside the payload, and the message recipient could never know.

-To combat this, there is a category of encryption algorithms that both ensure confidentiality _and_ integrity of the ciphertext data.
+To combat this, there is a category of encryption algorithms that ensures                                                                                 both confidentiality _and_ integrity of the ciphertext data.
 These types of algorithms are called [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) algorithms.